bijuthottathil/Mysql-Postgres_Migration/README.md

-Migration of on prem Mysql tables to Azure Postgres DB
+Migration of on prem Mysql tables to Azure Postgres DB using Azure Data Factory

 1. Mysql setup